 After the loud chants of 'Lily!
 Lily!
 Lily F...ing Allen!', Lily Allen emerged from the darkness of The Tivoli stage donning long black hair and bangs: an homage to her 'It's Not Me It's You' era, turning ten in 2019.

 Launching straight into 'Come On Then', the English pop songstress was made comfortable by the almost instant rowdiness of her Brisbane audience.
-Her and this particular group of revellers was a match made in heaven.
+She and this particular group of revellers were a match made in heaven.

 You could tell she had fun all the way through, and even though it seems obvious, that does make all the difference at a live show.

 The songs she performed from newest album 'No Shame' were a lot of fun to see live.
 'Higher', 'Lost My Mind' and the gorgeous, vulnerable 'Three' were highlights.
 Then of course, as an artist in the industry for over a decade, there's her hits.
 Sure, this was a tour in celebration of her most recent album, but there's practically no denying that it was the brilliant work from her first two albums that lifted the energy in the room to another level.